• Home

 The material the tripod is made from also make a difference to the weight.
 For instance, a carbon fiber tripod is lighter in weight than the same model made from aluminum.

-As an example, the travel tripod we use most is the Vanguard VEO 2 265CB, which is a carbon fiber travel tripod that weighs 2.98 lbs (1.35 kg).
-The aluminum version of the same tripod, the VEO 2 265AB weighs 3.4lbs (1.5 kg).
+As an example, the travel tripod Laurence has used the most over the past 6 years is the Vanguard VEO 2 265CB, a carbon fiber travel tripod that weighs 2.98 lbs (1.35 kg).
+The aluminum version of the same tripod weighs 3.4 lbs (1.5 kg).

 Note that a heavier tripod is not always a bad thing, as it may be more stable and sturdy, although less ideal for travel.